1 From Functions to Simple Objects

 > (add5 1) 6

-The make-point function takes the initial coordinates as parameter and returns a freshly created object, properly initialized.
+The make-counter function takes the initial count and step as optional parameters, and returns a freshly created object, properly initialized.